OpenNebula/website/content/product/cluster_configuration/hosts_and_clusters/nvidia_gpu_passthrough.md

 ### PCI Device Passthrough

 Finally, assign the GPU to the VM using the `PCI` attribute.
 You can select a specific GPU by its address.
-Once the VM is running, you can verify that the guest OS can see the device by executing the `lspci` command inside the VM.
+Once the VM is running, you can verify that the guest OS recognizes the device by executing the `lspci` command inside the VM.

 *   **Attribute**: `PCI`
 *   **Value**: `SHORT_ADDRESS="<pci_address>"`